yuchdev/Articles/articles/personal/sol-invictus-02.md

 And she showed him her paint-stained hands.
 One of my fingers was cut and wrapped with a bandage.

 – You're doing it,– he sighed. – But not what you need.
-Okay, you're already big girl, why should I fix your head?
+Okay, you're already a big girl, why should I fix your head?
 I want to make you a gift.

 – Which one?